About me

 Commitment to Modern, Compassionate Care:

-• Fear Free Certified Professional and Trainer
+• Fear Free Professional Training

 My role is to serve as a partner to the veterinary community.
 I believe in a collaborative approach where my detailed observational analysis can support and inform your diagnostic process.
 I am committed to providing objective, data-driven insights that respect the veterinarian's role as the primary medical authority while helping to solve the most challenging cases